 Think and drink with the greatest minds in the world!
 This annual Symposium is designed for lively, convivial conversation and rejuvenates the ancient Greek tradition of wine and thoughtful discussion with world-renowned thinkers, artists, writers, and philosophers.
 The following symposia have taken place in the Onassis Cultural Center New York Gallery:

-Drawing from Greek tradition and veering into exploratory new directions, the music concerts are popular events at the Onassis Cultural Center New York.
+Drawing from Greek tradition and veering into exploratory new directions, Onassis Cultural Center New York music concerts are popular events.
 Watch and listen to recent concerts below.